LotfiBoukhemerra/Rapid-Roll/README.md

 <img src="./demo/demo.gif" height="400" />

-## The source code of this game will be available as soon as.
+## An implementation of NOKIA's Rapid roll game on java using only java swing lib.